The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Data

 \subsection{Sample Definition and Selection Criteria}

 The galaxy sample was selected from optical spectroscopy in the 16th Data Release of the Sloan Digital Sky Survey (SDSS; \citealt{2020ApJS..249....3A}) and far-ultraviolet (FUV) photometry from GALEX \citep{Martin_2005}.
 The redshift range was chosen such that the Lyman continuum (LyC) falls within the more sensitive region of the \textit{HST}/COS detector.
 Details of the data reduction are provided in \citet{flury_low-redshift_2022-1}.
-We acknowledge that the use of SDSS fibre spectroscopy and photometry, GALEX imaging, and \textit{HST}/COS LyC spectroscopy introduces potential aperture mismatches due to differing spatial coverage.
-We account for these fibre / aperture mismatches in the modelling via a free photometry–spectroscopy scaling parameter ($f_\mathrm{scale}$; Section~\ref{sec:models}).
+While the SDSS and GALEX photometry are aperture-matched, we acknowledge that the use of unmatched SDSS fiber spectroscopy introduces potential aperture mismatches due to differing spatial coverage.
+We account for these fiber / aperture mismatches in the modelling via a free photometry–spectroscopy scaling parameter ($f_\mathrm{scale}$; Section~\ref{sec:models}).